 Most naming firms will run anywhere from $10,000 on the low side up to $50,000 or so.
 Ouch!
 Maybe you’ve got that kind of money, in which case hiring a branding firm is an excellent choice.
 For those with extravagant budgets, the sky’s the limit.
 You can hire a large scale branding firm with committees, linguistics researchers, etc. For most new startups, however, paying a branding firm can be a real “budget buster”.
 This episode is aimed at enabling the do-it-your-selfers to build your own brand.

 First, you need to know your objectives and criteria.
 What are you setting out to do in general?
 A lot of times people reach out to us during this very painful point.
 At this point, it’s already devolved.
 They’ve hastily assigned themselves some random, arbitrary name.
 It’s sort of a filler name.
 More an obligation than a purposeful statement.
 A lot of times people pick really random things to name their business after.
 They often name it after a hobby, some significant experience or location in their life, some story, etc. It’s as if they’re picking lottery numbers.
 They’ll say things like, “This has my name, my kids birthday, etc.” You’ve got to start with an objective.

 These are broken plays.
 Names that are assembled from some sort of random criteria of yours may bear no significance at all to your customer.
 Another example of a losing strategy these days is to pick a name that you think will allow for a higher ranking in the Yellow Pages.
 The Yellow Pages have become increasingly irrelevant over the years and few people look up services this way anymore.
 Even creating a name for Google optimization is becoming increasingly ineffective.
 The current market favors real, authentic brands and real authentic messaging.

 So it’s time to start asking yourself the important questions needed to determine your brand identity.

-Here are a few questions that will help you name your company:
+Here are a few questions that will help you name your start-up company: